indigo-astronomy/indigo/indigo_drivers/agent_alpaca/README.md

 * application/imagebytes transfer mode supported

 #### Selecting "Image array transfer transfer method"
 Alpaca supports several methods for image transfer, but some of them are mostly useless especially for large images.
-We strongly recommend to select either "ImageBytes" as a transfer method.
+We strongly recommend to select "ImageBytes" as a transfer method.

 ### Wheel